BASTOSOLAKAYODE/Wine-Quality-UCI-Dataset-/README.md

 1. **Focus on White Wines**: Increase production and marketing efforts for white wines, as they consistently receive higher ratings.
 2. **Optimize Alcohol Content**: Aim for wines with higher alcohol content to improve quality ratings.
 3. **Monitor Acidity Levels**: Maintain optimal acidity levels (higher fixed acidity, lower volatile acidity) to enhance wine quality.
-4. **Explore Customer Preferences**: Conduct surveys to better understand customer preferences for sweetness and other flavor profiles.

 # Assumptions and Caveats

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:

-1. **Assumption 1**: Missing values in the `color` column (indicating wine type) were assumed to represent **white wines**, as they constitute the majority of the dataset.
-These records were re-coded as "white" to ensure completeness.

-2. **Assumption 2**: Outliers in the `residual_sugar` column (e.g., extremely high values) were assumed to be data entry errors and were excluded from the analysis to avoid skewing results.

-3. **Assumption 3**: The `quality` column, which contains integer scores from 3 to 9, was treated as a continuous variable for regression analysis, despite being ordinal in nature.
+1. **Assumption 1**: The `quality` column, which contains integer scores from 3 to 9, was treated as a continuous variable for regression analysis, despite being ordinal in nature.
 This assumption was made to simplify modeling and interpretation.

-4. **Caveat 1**: The dataset does not include information on external factors such as **vintage year**, **region**, or **storage conditions**, which could significantly impact wine quality.
+2. **Caveat 1**: The dataset does not include information on external factors such as **vintage year**, **region**, or **storage conditions**, which could significantly impact wine quality.
 As a result, the analysis focuses solely on physicochemical properties.

-5. **Caveat 2**: The analysis assumes that the dataset is representative of the broader wine market.
+3. **Caveat 2**: The analysis assumes that the dataset is representative of the broader wine market.
 However, the data may be biased toward specific regions or production methods, limiting generalizability.

-6. **Caveat 3**: The machine learning model's performance (R² = 0.52) indicates moderate predictive power.
+4. **Caveat 3**: The machine learning model's performance (R² = 0.52) indicates moderate predictive power.
 While useful, the model may not capture all nuances of wine quality, and predictions should be interpreted with caution.